 On 15 March, President Cyril Ramaphosa declared the COVID-19 outbreak a national state of disaster.
 (Full statement here.)
-A week later, on 23 March, the President announced a 21-day lockdown, effective from 26 March.
+A week later, the President announced a 21-day lockdown, effective from 26 March.

 For the latest information from the government, visit the South African Government’s website.

 The National Department of Health has set up a COVID-19 resource portal.

 - Latest press releases from the Health Ministry

 - COVID-19 prevention tips